mayankmahajan24/QL/docs/LanguageReference.md

     `json a = json("sample.json")
     int b = a["value"]`

     It is unclear what a["value"] is so our compiler infers that it will be an integer, since the left hand side of the assignment is an `int`.
+This happens in our static semantic check.

 This operator can be nested, e.g.: ["data"]["views"]["total"].
 It associates from left to right.
 This means that each additional bracket selector will go one level deeper into the json by getting the value of corresponding key.